Global

 Missions

-Our primary concern is to advance God’s mission as revealed in the Biblical narrative.
-Missions (plural) is our human response to God’s revelation, resulting in God’s kingdom being extended through faith in Christ.
+Our primary concern is to advance God’s purposes in the wider world as revealed in the Biblical narrative.
+Missions (plural) is our human response to God’s revelation, resulting in God’s New Creation (Kingdom) being extended through faith in Christ.

 Community